António José Seguro: Early life and education

-Seguro was born on 11 March 1962 in Penamacor.
-He entered politics at a very young age and became a member of the Portuguese Socialist Party (PS) as a youth.
+He entered politics at a very young age and became a member of the Portuguese Socialist Party (PS) in February 1981, when he was 18 years old.
 He attended the 1st cycle program in business organization and management at the ISCTE – Lisbon University Institute, but he did not graduate.
 Seguro has a degree in international relations awarded later by the Autonomous University of Lisbon.